docker/docs/content/manuals/engine/install/fedora.md

 ---
 description: Learn how to install Docker Engine on Fedora.
 These instructions cover the different installation methods, how to uninstall, and next steps.
-keywords: requirements, apt, installation, fedora, install fedora, install docker engine, rpm, install, uninstall, upgrade, update
+keywords: requirements, dnf, installation, fedora, install fedora, install docker engine, rpm, install, uninstall, upgrade, update
 title: Install Docker Engine on Fedora
 linkTitle: Fedora